Quick Start Guide - DC1000 + HP / Agilent HP4284

 Short circuit compensation: set-up

-1 Move the cursor using the arrow keys down to SHORT
+1 Move the cursor using the arrow keys down to SHORT.

-2 Press the soft key next to ON to enable the HP4284A short circuit correction
+2 Press the soft key next to ON to enable the HP4284A short circuit correction.

-3 Press the soft key next to MEAS SHORT and wait
+3 Press the soft key next to MEAS SHORT and wait.

-4 The compensation process can take 60-120 seconds, during which the HP
+4 The compensation process can take 60-120 seconds, during which the HP will compensate over all frequencies.

-5 At the end of this process the HP will display “SHORT measurement
+5 At the end of this process the HP will display “SHORT measurement completed” at the right side of the screen.

 Short circuit compensation on the HP4284A